profsmith89/ctps/_sources/chap05.md

 ## The game loop

-We started building our game from the inside-out, and now we have to think about the relationship between a single turn of the game to the entire game.
+We started building our game from the inside-out, and now we must think about the relationship between a single turn of the game to the entire game.
 Well, the game is not over until the player guesses the secret number and the computer prints: `Exactly!
-You win!` If we want the player to make multiple guesses, we probably have to wrap our logic for a single turn inside another loop.
-Let's make it an infinite loop, since we don't know how many attempts the player will need to finally guess the secret number, and `break` out of this infinite loop when the guess is correct.
+You win!` If we want the player to make multiple guesses, we must wrap our logic for a single turn inside another loop.
+Let's make it an infinite loop, since we don't know how many attempts the player will need to finally guess the secret number.
 Here is the game all together, with a few debugging `print` statements currently commented out.

 ```{code-block} python
 ---